facebookresearch/Private-ID/README.md

 # Private-ID

 Private-ID is a collection of algorithms to match records between two parties, while preserving the privacy of these records.
 We present two algorithms to do this---one of which does an outer join between parties and another does a inner join and then generates additive shares that can then be input to a Multi Party Compute system like [CrypTen](https://github.com/facebookresearch/CrypTen).
 Please refer to our [paper](https://eprint.iacr.org/2020/599.pdf) for more details.
+The MultiKey Private-ID [paper](https://eprint.iacr.org/2021/770.pdf) and the Delegated Private-ID [paper](https://eprint.iacr.org/2023/012.pdf) extend Private-ID.

 ## Build